Slazaa/Zig-Slalib/README.md

 # Slalib
 A anternative for the standard library inspired from the Rust standard library.
-For now, Slalib uses libc but in the future it will not depend on anything.
+For now, Slalib relies libc but in the future it will not depend on anything.

 ## Goals
 - [ ] Collections